 When people feel positive emotions they feel closer and more connected to others around them.
-If someone is thinking positively they are more likely to make a favourable judgement on someone than a negative one.
+If someone is thinking positively they are more likely to make a favorable judgment on someone than a negative one.

 For example, if a person in a negative frame of mind asks their partner to pick up some groceries on the way home from work but they forget something on the list, that person may get annoyed that their partner was forgetful and start an argument.
 However, someone with a positive outlook would have a different reaction – they’d probably thank their partner for making the effort to go to the supermarket after a long day at work and accept the item was forgotten due to tiredness rather than inconsiderateness.

 But this is just one small result of taking a positive outlook.
-Thinking favourably about your partner’s actions will not only reduce arguments, it’ll help you like them more.
-People that like other people tend to be more sociable and willing to help, which will in turn make other people think favourably about them.
+Thinking favorably about your partner’s actions will not only reduce arguments, but it’ll also help you like them more.
+People that like other people tend to be more sociable and willing to help, which will, in turn, make other people think favorably about them.
 This is the start of a positive cycle that can strengthen relationships…

 And it doesn’t even take input from your partner.
-By criticising less and paying more compliments you can help make positive changes to your relationship on your own.
-Often we’re nicer to people who serve us in shops than the people living in our own home; recognise the good things your partner does and thank them for them.
+By criticizing less and paying more compliments you can help make positive changes to your relationship on your own.
+Often we’re nicer to people who serve us in shops than the people living in our own home; recognize the good things your partner does and thank them for them.